ultramar1ne/Project-Zeek/midterm_proposal.md

 ## -1.
 Background
+Zeek is important blabla...

+Containerized Zeek is wildly used ....
+So we want to do so.

-## 2. Goals
+## 0. Goals
 ### at Least
 ????
 ### Ambitious
 ????

-## 0. What to Evaluate
+## 1. What to Evaluate
-Metrics/Benchmark
+Metric/Benchmark

+### Definition
+1. Traffic Rate :

+    Number of Packets Sent to Zeek per minute
+3. Packet Arrival Rate:

+    (Number of packets shown in Zeek's log) / (Total Number)

+4. Intrusion Detection Accuracy:

+    (Correctly Detected Intrusions) / (Total Number of Intrusions)

 #### Single Zeek Container

-1. 【Packet Arrival Rate】and【Intrusion Detection Accuracy】when running Zeek on single mode
+1. 【Packet Arrival Rate】
+2. 【Intrusion Detection Accuracy】
-2. 【Highest packet Processing Rate】which single Zeek can maintain the above two metrics
+3. 【Highest Traffic Rate】with which single Zeek can maintain the above two metrics

-#### Multiple Zeek Containers (Cluster)
+#### Multiple Zeek Containers (Cluster?)
-1. 【Minimum Number of Containers】 to maintain the [Packet Arrival Rate]
+1. whether 【Packet Arrival Rate】will decrease as [Traffic Rate] increases.
-2. whether 【Intrusion Detection Accuracy】will decrease as [Packet Processing Rate] increases.
+2. whether 【Intrusion Detection Accuracy】will decrease as [Traffic Rate] increases.
+3. if so,【Minimum Number of Containers】 to maintain the best performance

-## 1. Tools and Datasets
+## 2. Tools and Datasets
 ### Tools:

 1. *Zeek* and *Docker* : ofc